Eye color guide

 Why common does not mean plain

 Common is a rarity label, not a beauty judgment.
-Dark brown eyes can look dramatic, warm, reflective, and expressive depending on the person and the light.
-They can also appear different around various iris textures and limbal rings.
+Dark brown eyes can look dramatic, warm, reflective, and expressive depending on the light.

 How dark brown fits the rarity scale

-The final takeaway is straightforward: dark brown eyes are common on a global level, but they remain a major and visually rich part of the eye-color spectrum.
+The final takeaway is straightforward: dark brown eyes are common globally, but they remain one of the richest and deepest natural eye colors.

 Why dark brown eyes often look almost black